usaid-cs/yesterday-i-learned/random.md

 1. BLU (the phone manufacturer) stands for Bold Like Us.
 1. Any personal project is a good personal project if [it has a gif demo in the readme](https://thehftguy.com/2016/10/24/heres-how-to-make-a-good-github-project-for-your-resume/).
 Apart from you and your own self esteem, no one cares about your code.
 1. Bill Burr on cows: "We have such a crazy relationship with cows.
 You ever think about that?
 You can nurse from it, you can eat it, alright?
 You can tip it over when it's sleeping.
 But if you fuck it, you're going to jail."
-1. A good thing about depdendency injection over imports is that [injected depdendencies do not need full paths declared](https://stackoverflow.com/questions/32365877/why-use-dependency-injection-when-you-can-import-a-java-class), so you can swap these dependencies with different implementations however you like.
+1. A good point depdendency injection has over imports is that [injected depdendencies do not need full paths declared](https://stackoverflow.com/questions/32365877/why-use-dependency-injection-when-you-can-import-a-java-class), so you can swap these dependencies with different implementations however you like.
 1. [Sci-Hub](http://www.sciencemag.org/news/2017/07/sci-hub-s-cache-pirated-papers-so-big-subscription-journals-are-doomed-data-analyst) is the world's library of pirated scientific journals.
 It's great.
 1. Quite a bit of rural Australia is [still farmland](http://i.imgur.com/PZSiEJU.jpg).
 1. The Titanic broke inwards (crushed at the middle), but the movie depicted it as breaking outwards (middle separated).